 Jorge Carey T., 63 years old, has served as a Director on our Board since 2004.
 Mr. Carey also serves on the board of directors of Masisa since 2002.
 He has been a senior partner of Carey y Cia., a Chilean legal firm since 1976.
 Carey y Cia. serves as outside counsel to Masisa from time to time.
 Mr. Carey is a board member of several publicly traded corporations, including Cemento Melón S.A. (of which he is the Chairman), Quebrada Blanca S.A., Enaex S.A. and CCU.
 He is also a board member of several other Chilean institutions, including Corporación del Patrimonio Cultural de Chile and Consejo Nacional de Television and of several non-Chilean organizations, including Aur Resources Inc in Toronto, Canada, The Center for International and American Law in Dallas, Texas, U.S.A. and the Moneda Chile Fund in Bermuda.
-Mr. Carey worked early in his career for three years as a staff attorney in Washington D.C. for the International Monetary Fund and the International Funder Corporation.
-He has been a professor of law at the Catholic University of Chile Law School and chairman of both the Chilean British Chamber of Commerce and the Chile Canada Chamber of Commerce from the School of Law of New York University where he was a Fulbright scholar.
+Mr. Carey worked early in his career for three years as a staff attorney in Washington D.C. for the International Monetary Fund and the International Finance Corporation.
+He has been a professor of law at the Catholic University of Chile Law School and chairman of both the Chilean British Chamber of Commerce and the Chile Canada Chamber of Commerce in Santiago, Chile.
+He received his law degree from the Catholic University of Chile Law School and a Master's degree in Comparative Jurisprudence from the School of Law of New York University where he was a Fulbright scholar.